The Company became a shareholder of Northern Gas Networks Limited in June 2005. Currently, Power Assets holds 41.29% of the shareholdings.

 In addition UK Power Networks' business includes a non-regulated business comprising commercial contracts to provide network related infrastructure services distribute electricity to a number of privately owned sites, such as London Underground, four London airports and Channel Tunnel Rail Link.

 In October 2012, the Company, together with CK Hutchison Holdings Limited (CKHH), CK Infrastructure Holdings Limited (CKI), Li Ka Shing Foundation Limited (LKSF), acquired Wales & West Utilities Limited (WWU).
-Power Assets, CKHH, CKI each holds a 30% stake of WWU, and the remaining 10% is held by LKSF.
+Power Assets currently holds an 36% interest of WWU.